habedi/template-go-project/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for considering contributing to the project!
+Thank you for considering contributing to this project!
 Contributions are always welcome and appreciated.

 ## How to Contribute